Sami Callihan: Lucha Underground (2016–2019)

 On January 10, 2016, Callihan wrestled a dark match at a Lucha Underground taping against King Cuerno and Flamita.
 In March 2016, Callihan signed a deal to appear in the third season of Lucha Underground.
-He made his debut in a segment on the October 5, 2016 episode of Lucha Underground as Ivelisse's boyfriend Jeremiah Crane.
+He made his debut in a segment on the October 5, 2016, episode of Lucha Underground as Ivelisse's boyfriend Jeremiah Crane.
 The following week, Crane attacked Marty Martinez and Mariposa following Ivelisse's match.
 Crane competed in Aztec Warfare III entering at number four, but was the first to be eliminated by Matanza Cueto.
-Crane would then compete in the Battle of the Bulls tournament, defeating A. R. Fox, Killshot and Mariposa in the first round.
+Crane would then compete in the Battle of the Bulls tournament, defeating AR Fox, Killshot and Mariposa in the first round.
 In the finals of the tournament, Crane competed in an elimination fatal-4-way match, being eliminated by the eventual winner, Willie Mack.
 Crane made his return at Aztec Warfare IV on the first episode of season 4 in the Aztec Warfare entering at number 14 but got eliminated by pinfall by Pentagon Dark.
 Later that season in Episode 3 he got put in a casket by Mil Muertes after Ivelisse bloodied him.
 He would return on Episode 9, now under the new name of Jeremiah Snake, as a member of the Reptile Tribe, teaming with Daga, Drago, and Kobra Moon in a losing effort against Aerostar and the Worldwide Underground (Johnny Mundo, PJ Black, and Taya).
 In the episode, The Reptile Tribe won the Lucha Underground Trios Championship from Killshot, The Mack, and Son of Havoc.
 The series was discontinued after season finale, Ultima Lucha Cuatro.